Overviews: Natural Resources

 - Abundant fresh water -- One sixth of the province’s surface is comprised of more than 100,000 lakes, including Lake Winnipeg, the fifth largest freshwater lake in Canada.
 Vast groundwater sources (aquifers) are also easily accessible.

-- Hydroelectricity – Installed hydroelectric generating capacity of 5,400 MW, with an additional 5,000 MW in potential capacity that can be developed.
-Manitoba Hydro has plans for major new generation projects over the next 10 to 15 years that will capture as much as 2,300 MW of this additional capacity.
+- Hydroelectricity –Installed hydroelectric generating capacity of 5,400 MW, with an additional 5,000 MW in potential capacity that can be developed.
+Manitoba Hydro is in different stages of development for some of their major new generation projects that are to be implemented over the next 10 to 15 years that will capture as much as 2,300 MW of this additional capacity.

 - Base and precious metals -- Metal mining is primarily based in northern Manitoba, which has world-class reserves of base metals (copper, zinc, nickel) and significant gold reserves.
 Outside the main mineral-producing areas, the geological potential for the discovery of new mineral resources in Manitoba is excellent.
 There are many under-explored areas in east-central Manitoba and in the province’s extreme north.
 Visit the GIS Map Gallery for more geological info and maps